-Just like a well-constructed vintage home with good bones, this band has seen a lot of living and their seven CDs of original music reflect that.
+Just like a well-constructed vintage home with good bones, this band has seen a lot of living and their eight CDs of original music reflect that.
 The Renovators love nothing more than developing a song idea and exercising their collaborative muscle.
 The resulting lyrics and music are fun, funky, topical, reminiscent, but more importantly, superb and well-crafted tunes.
 The grooves come from everywhere…where ever the band has been, who they’ve met, what they heard, what they’ve eaten and even the air they’ve breathed.
 Songs about the power of love…the power of money, asking for truth, going to work and coming home to the girl you thought you knew.
 The styles are ubiquitous….rootsy, blues, soul, swing, country, rhumba, funk…whatever makes the song happen.

 Bob Rasero - Guitarist, Singer, Songwriter